 Consultation on admission arrangements is required every 7 years if no changes in the intervening period are proposed.
-The only amendments made to these arrangements from those determined in 2015 were minor changes to two designated catchment areas.
+Shropshire Council carried out consultation on its admission arrangements in 2014/15 and these were determined by Cabinet in March 2015.
+No significant changes are proposed to the arrangements for 2017/18 apart from minor changes to two designated catchment areas.
+In these circumstances, Shropshire Council must formally consult again on their admission arrangements in entirety.